nykfeng/nykfeng/README.md

 - 👋 Hi, I’m @nykfeng
-- 👀 I’m interested in becoming a web developer~!
+- 👀 I’m a software engineer~!
-- 🌱 I’m currently learning JavaScript, Nodejs, Sass, SQL, Python.
+- 🌱 I’m currently building real world projects to hone my skills.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 nykfeng/nykfeng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.